Chapter 10:

 Part 1

 “Five males…” The officer gagged.
-“Two killed with nails driven into their skulls, one wearing his own head backwards, one shot dead, and the other had his dome cracked open on the ground outside!
+“Two killed with nails driven into their skulls, one wearing his own head backwards, one shot dead, and the other with a cracked open dome on the ground outside!
 Good God!”

 “That’s enough Pedro, thank you.
 What do you think, Detective Bennet?”
 Tobias Bennet didn’t immediately answer the question posed by his partner, Raquel Childs.
 He was busy looking under the sheet placed over one of the many corpses left in the lone parking lot.

 “Oof…don’t look under there, Childs.
 That’s…essh!”
-The graying man turned away, trying to maintain a joking tone, disgust still plaguing his face.
+The graying man turned away while trying to maintain a light-hearted tone, even with disgust plaguing his face.

 “I’ll be fine, Tobias.
 What do you think about all of this?”